How a project

 Design.

 Most of the design happens at the table with a pencil before it gets to the screen.
-Reviews are weekly, with the studio talking through the work and you reacting.
+Reviews are weekly - I talk through the work, you react.

 Output · A design system and a set of high-fidelity mockups for every key surface.